wei3er/s3cli/README.md

-# s3-cli
+# S3CLI
-This is a simple CLI for S3 (from Amazon,NetApp or others).
+This is a simple CLI for S3 (from Amazon, NetApp or others).